rbreesems/flamingo/README.md

 After looking at the Vangelis work, J. Moon recruited some tech-minded folks from the unit, and we started working.
 The [Vangelis](https://github.com/semper-ad-fundum/vangelis) site gives a good summary of their attempt at using Meshtastic radios in a cave, and we used their tips on how to configure radios and what to expect when radios are placed in a cave.

 A cave environment is much different from open air, with radios needing to be placed within near LOS of each other to form a linear chain (not a mesh) that forwards packets to/from the surface.
 One of the challenges is the max hop limit of 7 that is in the current Meshtastic firmware - this limit is because two 3-bit fields (`hop_limit` and `hop_start`) are used in the packet header to track hops.
 The `hop_limit` is set to the max hop limit configuration setting.
-The `hop_start` field is the max hop limit that the packet started with, and is decremented each time the packet is forwared.
+The `hop_start` field is the max hop limit that the packet started with, and is decremented each time the packet is forwarded.
 The difference between `hop_limit` and `hop_start` is the number of hops the packet has traveled.
 When `hop_start` reaches 0, the packet is no longer forwarded.

-Meshtastic guidance is that 3 is typically a sufficient value for maximum hops for most mesh configuations to avoid packet congestion.
+Meshtastic guidance is that 3 is typically a sufficient value for maximum hops for most mesh mesh configurations to avoid packet congestion.
 However, our configuration is a linear chain, so mesh congestion is not an issue.
 We require more hops than 7, with the max feasible limit something to be discovered through testing.

 # Firmware Modifications

 This [repo](https://github.com/rbreesems/firmware) is our fork of the meshtastic repo.
 We have been using RAK4630-based radios, both built-from-scratch with 3D printed enclosures and off-the-shelf
 [WisMeshPocket V2](https://store.rokland.com/products/wismesh-pocket).

-The branch is `may2025` contains all of our modifications (other branches should not be used)  This following summarizes our changes:
+The branch `may2025` contains our modifications (other branches should not be used).
+The following summarizes our changes:

 - Packet header has been changed to support a hop limit up to 255, but firmware has it limited to 31.
 See the section on hop limit modification for a discussion of this change.
 The most important ramification is that radios with this firmware can only talk to radios with the same firmware.

 - LCD splash screen displays HCRU firmware version name.

 - Range test has been modified to support non-hopping/hopping range test packets.
 Default is non-hopping.
 It has also been modified to be enabled even when GPS code is excluded.
-ALso, range test data is never saved to storage.
+Also, range test data is never saved to storage.

 - Range test messages sent to phone now have the RX RSSI/SNR for the received packet.
 RSSI is a negative number that increases in absolute value with increasing distance between TX/RX nodes.
 SNR is a magic number sent by the Gods and you can figure out its relationship to distance.

 - Range test should be enabled on all cave nodes as any cave node may have to send/receive range test packets.
 Range test must enabled and the sender delay must be set in order for the remote range test admin commands to work (set this via the CLI or app).
 Even if sender delay is non-zero, the sending action must be soft-enabled by an admin command as specified in the next bullet.

 - Admin commands are supported for direct channel messages to a node.
-Admin commands are case insensitive (capitialization shown for emphasis only).
+Admin commands are case insensitive (capitalization shown for emphasis only).
 Admin commands are ignored if received on the general channel.
 These admin commands are compatible with voice recognition in the messaging app.
 The first word of an admin command was chosen to not be part of a normal status message.